 The transplant process can be long and difficult for patients and their families.
-NSH-BMT is committed to provide you with support and resources during the transplant and post-transplant period.
-During your treatment and survivorship, please also refer to ‘Patient Resources, Websites and Support Groups’.
+NH-BMT is committed to provide you with support and resources during the transplant and post-transplant period.
+During your treatment and survivorship, please also refer to the following Northside Cancer Institute Support and Survivorship website, ‘Patient Resources, Websites and Support Groups’.

 Financial coordinators are available through BMTGA physician office, (404-255-1930), or Northside Hospital, (404-851-8000).

 Patients will meet with both BMTGA and Northside Hospital financial coordinators at the beginning of the BMT/leukemia process to assist with financial and insurance related planning.
 Financial coordinators are available throughout the entire transplant process.

 We accept most major health insurance plans, including Medicare and Georgia Medicaid.

 - Your insurance coverage will depend on your individual policy.

 - Researching the details of your policy will help you plan effectively for the cost of your transplant.

 - Our financial representatives are available to work with you to help you understand your policy deductibles, coinsurance, policy maximum(s), COBRA, prescription coverage, and other potential out-of-pocket expenses.
 Please review Financial Team.